When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Mistakes Were Made (But Not By Me): Why We Justify Foolish Beliefs, Bad Decisions and Hurtful Acts, by Carol Tavris and Elliott Aronson

-This means that when struggling between sticking to the status quo and shaking things up:
+This means that when struggling between sticking to the status quo and shaking things up, for example:

 - Stay at home watching Love is Blind, or ask your crush out on a date?